hmrc/file-transmission/README.md

 Microservice that facilitates transmission of files requested by MDTP through MDG.

 Services on the MDTP platform should use `file-transmission` to initiate the transmission of a batch of hosted files through MDG. `file-transmission` notifies MDG about files that the service on MDTP would like to be processed.
-Please note that file-transmission does not upload or transfer files directly.
-Instead, it provides MDG with data allowing to to identify the file, how it should be processed and where it is hosted.
+Please note that `file-transmission` does not upload or transfer files directly.
+Instead, it provides data allowing MDG to identify the file and how it should be processed, along with where the file is hosted.
 File upload and hosting must be provided by another service, such as [`upscan`](https://github.com/hmrc/upscan-initiate).

 # Typical use case

 - Consuming service requests upload of user file(s) using `upscan`
-- `Upscan` notifies the consuming service of successful file upload and the URL where the file is hosted and can be downloaded
+- `Upscan` notifies the consuming service of successful file upload and the relevant URL where the file is hosted and can be downloaded
 - Consuming service verifies ensures that all required files have been correctly uploaded by the user
-- Consuming service can now use `file-transmission` to notify MDG that files are ready to be processed
+- Consuming service can now use `file-transmission` to notify MDG that these files are ready to be processed
 - MDG proceeds to asynchronously process the file batch as appropriate

 ## Service usage